We work closely with community partners to ensure everyone has access to judgement-free testing and treatment resources.

 - How to Prevent Sexually Transmitted Diseases

-Resources for People Living With HIV
+Resources for people living with HIV

 Clackamas County Public Health Division is committed to ensuring that all individuals who are HIV-positive are connected to the supports, services and resources that they need.
 If you have questions or need information about HIV prevention services and resources, please contact Clackamas County Public Health Division at 503-742-5300.